travisricks/algorithms-meetup/meetup-3/4-node-finder.md

 ## Output

-The parent node of the target node
+The corresponding node's parent in Tree B

 ## Constraints

-Can you do this in O(n)?
+Can you do this in O(log-n)?